+After his election to Parliament in 1983 Nick held a number of roles in Labour’s opposition years including spokesperson on legal affairs from 1985 to 1988.
+He then joined the opposition Treasury Team from 1988 to 1992, first under John Smith, then under Gordon Brown.
+Nick also deputised for Margaret Beckett in her role as Shadow Leader of the House of Commons.
 Following the death of John Smith, and the election of Tony Blair as leader of the Labour Party, Nick served as Shadow Minister for Health under Margaret Beckett.
 In 1995 he was appointed Deputy Chief Whip under Donald Dewar.

-After Labour’s election victory in 1997 he was appointed Government Chief Whip.
-In 1998 he was appointed Minister for Agriculture, Fisheries and Food.
+After Labour’s election victory in 1997 he was appointed Government Chief Whip and was made a Privy Councillor.
+In 1998 he was appointed Minister for Agriculture, Fisheries and Food where he managed the foot-and-mouth outbreak in livestock.
 In 2001 he was appointed the Minister for Work at the Department for Work and Pensions, under Secretaries of State Alistair Darling, and then Andrew Smith.
-From June 2003 to June 2007 he was a back-bench MP.
+From June 2003 to June 2007 Nick was a backbench MP.